The DataVault password manager is a robust software on paper but is quite menial in reality.

 Now, that’s just a bird’s eye view.

-Let’s take a deep dive and analyze the benefits and flaws of this program to know if it’s worth investing in.
+In this Datavault review, we’ll take a deep dive and analyze the benefits and flaws of this program to know if it’s worth investing in.

 #1.
 DataVault, as I mentioned in the beginning, is extremely easy to use and can be operated even by a novice.
+It is available for mobile devices on Android and iOS.
+There is also an app available for Windows or Mac, which means you can store your passwords across multiple devices.

 So, you shouldn’t have any problem doing that.